 Semifinal and Grand Final matches may not be rescheduled without prior approval of High School Esports League administration

 Matches must be reported by the winning team immediately following the completion of their game.
 Match reports must include the map score(s) and all results must be reported by 11:59 pm of the default match day.
 After this, matches will be locked and their scores will be uneditable.
 Points will not be awarded for matches whose scores were not submitted before 11:59 PM on the default day.
 The only exception to this would be if the scores were lost due to a bug in the score reporting system beyond both the team and the High School Esports League’s control.

 2.12.3 Match Disputes

 Match disputes may be made at any time before the creation of the next round.
 The High School Esports League will always wait at least 12 hours after the match play deadline before creating the next round to allow teams to review, and if necessary, dispute their reported matches.
 Teams may not dispute matches outside of the current round.
 Sufficient and undoctored evidence, including but not limited to screenshots, demo recordings, or VODs must be submitted per the request of the High School Esports league official handling the match dispute before any decision regarding the dispute will be made.
 All match disputes can be submitted in the following link: http://www.highschoolesportsleague.com/match-disputes

 The play deadline is the latest a match may be played for the current round.
 Play deadlines are published with the schedule.
 Teams are not permitted under any circumstances to play or report matches after this time.

-The following match formats are to be used in the preseason and regular season (before playoffs)
+The following series lengths are to be used in the preseason and regular season (before playoffs):

 Counter-Strike: Global Offensive - Best of 1